clux/probes/content/post/2024-09-13-you-will-not-scale-metrics.md

 At this point, I am more than happy to throw in the towel on `receive` + `agent` **if only for complexity reasons**.
 If the stack becomes so complex that the entire thing cannot be maintained if one key person leaves, then I would consider that a failure.
 This was hard enough to explain before `receive` and agent mode.

-If I have to wrangle with cardinality limits org-wide by advocating for `action: drop` on histograms, or disabling prometheus operator enriched pod labels (which interact multiplicatively with histogram buckets), then this seems like a simpler and more maintainable solution for one person.
+If I have to wrangle with cardinality limits org-wide, run `action: drop` on big histograms, disabling prometheus operator enriched pod labels (which interact multiplicatively with histogram buckets), or create charts to multiply prometheuses, then this all seems more maintainable than `receive`.

 I'll post later on specifically how to minimally run a prometheus in a homelab setting without any of this faff, but I need a break from this first.